casa98/casa98/README.md

 ### Hi there 👋

 <!-- - 🔭 I’m currently working ...-->
-- 🌱 I’m currently learning Android development (in love with it) and Flutter.
-Also know some Web development fundamentals but my passion is definitely Android.
+- 🌱 I’m currently working with Flutter, while learning also Mobile Development.
+Also know some Web development fundamentals but my passion is definitely Mobile.
 <!-- - 👯 I’m looking to collaborate on ...-->
 <!-- - 🤔 I’m looking for help with ...-->
 - 💬 Ask me about everything, I'll help if I know.
 I have an Open-Source spirit :)